MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/order/MEF W123 - LSO Cantata and LSO Sonata Product Order Management API - Developer Guide.md

 </tr>
 <tr>
   <td>REST API</td>
-  <td>Representational State Transfer.
-REST provides a set of architectural constraints that, when applied as a whole, emphasizes scalability of component interactions, generality of interfaces, independent deployment of components, and intermediary components to reduce interaction latency, enforce security, and encapsulate legacy systems.</td>
+  <td>REST provides a set of architectural constraints that, when applied as a whole, emphasizes scalability of component interactions, generality of interfaces, independent deployment of components, and intermediary components to reduce interaction latency, enforce security, and encapsulate legacy systems.</td>
   <td><a href="#8-references">[REST]</a> </td>
 </tr>
 <tr>